SecretDan1994/DansGuitars/readme.rst

 What has been created so far
 ****************************
 - Full installation and integration of Codeigniter with the domain and the .htaccess file is properly created.
+- Use of Html5 and Bootstrap for the frontend of the website
 - User registration and login and registration email.
 - Pagination for seperating the displayed amount of guitars by pages.
 - All the controllers for existing pages have been properly routed in the routes.php in.